ncatlab/nlab-content/pages/8/2/4/0/428/content.md

   \,.
 $$

-This simplicial object typically serves as an acyclic replacements or [[homological resolution]] of $A$.
+This simplicial object typically serves as an acyclic replacement or [[homological resolution]] of $A$.

 For the moment, see the reference below for details.